mbi/django-simple-captcha/docs/advanced.rst

 Note that your PIL installation must support TTF and/or OpenFont if you want to use these kind of glyphs (most modern distributions of PIL do.)

+Note: as of version 0.4.6, ``CAPTCHA_FONT_PATH`` may be an iterable of font paths, in which case a font will be picked randomly from the list for each CAPTCHA.

 CAPTCHA_FONT_SIZE
 -----------------